 Farmland Investing Benefit #3: Diversification

 A third benefit of farmland is that it offers excellent diversification.
 Bill Gates may have made his billions in technology.
 However, he also understands the importance of investing in multiple uncorrelated asset classes for building and preserving long-term wealth.
 It is estimated that more than half of Bill Gates’ wealth is invested outside of technology.

-The performance of farmland is uncorrelated with the performance of other major asset classes, including stocks, bonds, commercial real estate and gold.
+The performance of farmland is uncorrelated with the performance of other major asset classes.
+Those include stocks, bonds, commercial real estate, and gold.
 Shocks that negatively impact the performance of these asset classes often have little or no impact on the performance of farmland.

 For example, during the Great Financial Crisis, the maximum decline of the S&P 500 was -46%.
 In the same time period, the NCREIF farmland index increased by 17%.

 Fourth, farmland is an extremely low-volatility asset class.
 As shown in the chart above, stock market volatility was 17.2% between 1992 and 2020.
 In contrast, the volatility of US farmland was only 6.9%.
 This difference of volatility was illustrated during the first few months of the Covid-19 pandemic.